bitloops/bitloops-language/README.md

 <!--
-Part of the Bitloops Language project, under the GPL-3.0 license Exceptions.
-See /LICENSE for license information.
+Part of the Bitloops Language project, under the GPL-3.0 license See /LICENSE for license information.
 SPDX-License-Identifier: GPL-3.0-only
--->
+The GPL-3.0 license does not cover the use of Bitloops trademarks and logos -->

 <p align="center">